liewsanmin/liewsanmin.github.io/_posts/2016-05-25-3-days-in-chicago.md

 ## 2nd day

-  We started our second day around 10am (wanted to wake up earlier though).
+  We started our second day around 10am (wanted to wake up earlier, though).
 Had an awesome breakfast buffet before going to our first checkpoint Millennium Park.